Site Owned by Upper Valley Lake Sunapee Regional Planning Commission

 Household Hazardous Waste

 The Regional Planning Commission recognizes the great benefit to keeping toxic chemicals out of our water supplies by providing management options for unwanted chemicals like cleaning products, paint and paint related products, automotive fluids, and much more.

-The Regional Planning Commission has been providing household hazardous waste collections for many years and for the last few years, in partnership with the Dartmouth Hitchcock Medical Center Pharmacy, has included the colleciton and proper management of unwanted medicines.
+The Regional Planning Commission has been providing household hazardous waste collections for many years and for the last few years, in partnership with the Dartmouth Hitchcock Medical Center Pharmacy, has included the collection and proper disposal of unwanted medicines.

-If you live in the Upper Valley Lake Sunapee Region and would be interested in participating on a household hazardous waste committee, please contact Victoria Davis at the Commission at 603-448-1680 or firstname.lastname@example.org.
+If you live in the Upper Valley Lake Sunapee Region and would be interested in participating educational events or helping at the collections, please contact Victoria Davis at the Commission at 603-448-1680 or email@example.com.

 Thanks for checking us out!

 We're starting early this year for your spring cleaning!!
-Click here for our 2014 schedule including what to bring and what not to bring--and if your town is participating so you can come for free.
+Click here for our 2015 schedule including what to bring and what not to bring--and if your town is participating so you can come for free.
 Residents from non-participating towns are always welcome, but you will have to pay at the event.
-Small businesses, schools, and others are welcome if they pre-register at least two weeks in advance by calling us at 448-1680.
+Small businesses, schools, and others with over 30 gallons of hazardous waste are welcome if they pre-register at least two weeks in advance by calling us at 448-1680.

 Police Drop Box Guide for New Hampshire: